 To this day, the voice of the Distributor is a vital component of the Business.

-"My father sold the Association more than anything," says Jody Dutt.
+"My father sold [the value of] the Association more than anything," said Jody Dutt.
 "He'd talk about the rights, the independence you were guaranteed-that you could build something you owned and pass it on to your kids."

 A Business for Generations